Download a FREE E-Book with 20 Easy Weeknight Dinners

 You can turn this coconut milk chia seed pudding into a balanced healthy breakfast by adding extra toppings!
 I always serve this rich and creamy chia seed pudding with the blueberry compote.
 You can also add fresh fruit as an additional topping.

-For crunch I like to add some homemade grain free granola, roasted mixed nuts, shredded coconut or coconut flakes on top.
+For crunch I like to add some homemade grain free granola or salted caramel apple granola, roasted mixed nuts, shredded coconut or coconut flakes on top.
 To keep these toppings crunchy, refrigerate overnight and add the toppings just before serving.

 above view of a spoon scooping out a bite of coconut chia pudding